Jesper-Karsten/MBASC/README.md

 	python MBASC.py [path/to/file.csv]

 The following features can be used in the model, it is important that the **exact** name (except for capitalisation) is used in the csv file as header.
 If a certain feature is not available, it can simply be left out.
 All units (except redshift) must be converted to μJy.
-An example file is included in this repository (example.csv).
+An example file is included in this repository (example.csv) on which you can run the algorithm (python MBASC.py example.csv).

 | Feature name      | Description                                                                   |
 |-------------------|-------------------------------------------------------------------------------|